 Istrian Coast Cycling Holiday

-An enjoyable and scenic cycling holiday north to south along the Istrian coast from Muggia/Trieste to Pula.
+An enjoyable and scenic cycling holiday north to south along the Istrian coast from Muggia to Pula.
 Along the way you’ll visit spectacular medieval coastal towns such as Piran in Slovenia, as well as Umag, Poreč and Rovinj in Croatia.
 Leisurely cycling with a pleasant mix of natural beauty and old world charm.

 The Istrian coastline is one of the most picturesque in the Mediterranean and its many charming medieval ports attest to the fact that man has been drawn to the region for hundreds of years.
 A pleasant climate, fertile land and an abundance of natural harbours giving easy access to the rich waters of the Adriatic are a winning combination that has always made this area attractive to mankind.